mohamedhayibor/Rx-CycleJS-reviewNotes/README.md

 - The observable is only returning one event (div event) `a virtual dom element`
 - (label, input, hr and h1) at this point are write effects
 - Notice that instead of "Rx.Observable.of" we have "name$", we can do this because name$ itself is an observable (getting it's value from inputEv$).

-- Thus mapping it can get to our desired outcome.
-- To detect the input being inputted, we need some read effects:
+To detect the input being inputted, we need some read effects:
 - The read effects come from the DOMSource (with select we can restrict our choices)
 - We are importing the needed dom elements from CycleDOM
 - '.field' => the first argument for the input represent its class
-- The secret sauce of CycleJS is that there is a continuous loop between
-- write and read events, thus the name.
+- The secret sauce of CycleJS is that there is a continuous loop between write and read events, thus the name.

 > Side-note: At some point you might wondering, why do have the .startWith('') method on name$ and as Stalz eloquently put it you cannot map on emptiness, so you have to begin with something (ex: an empty string).
 Also, you could put there any string there you want.
 For instance: "world".